DennnnyH/dennnnyh.github.io/projects/ai-and-zero-trust-architecture.md

   - Python

-summary: "Research project I'm working on with the Hawaii Data Science Institute under the mentorship of Curt Dodds to explore whether we can train a model on sampled network traffic to predict categories of network devices, ranging from students, faculty, to guests.
+summary: "Research project I'm working on with the Hawaii Data Science Institute under the mentorship of Curt Dodds to explore whether we can train a model on sampled network traffic to predict categories of network devices, ranging from students, faculty, to guests."

 ---
-The project is still work in progress
+The project is still work in progress.